 Chile adopts modernized electronic ID documents

 This electronic document eases access to online public services and secures private data.
-Over one million e-passports have also been delivered.
+Over 1.5 million e-passports have also been delivered.

 An e-ID card for all Chileans by 2022